elastic/kibana/src/plugins/data/public/public.api.md

 import * as Rx from 'rxjs';
 import { SavedObject } from 'src/core/server';
 import { SavedObject as SavedObject_3 } from 'src/core/public';
-import { SavedObjectsClientContract as SavedObjectsClientContract_3 } from 'src/core/public';
+import { SavedObjectsClientContract } from 'src/core/public';
 import { ScrollParams } from 'elasticsearch';
 import { SearchParams } from 'elasticsearch';
 import { SearchResponse as SearchResponse_2 } from 'elasticsearch';